ccswbs/snowdrop/site/content/docs/5.1/getting-started/contents.md

     └── bootstrap.min.js.map
 ```

-This is the most basic form of Bootstrap: precompiled files for quick drop-in usage in nearly any web project.
+This is the most basic form of Snowdrop: precompiled files for quick drop-in usage in nearly any web project.
 We provide compiled CSS and JS (`bootstrap.*`), as well as compiled and minified CSS and JS (`bootstrap.min.*`).
 [Source maps](https://developers.google.com/web/tools/chrome-devtools/javascript/source-maps) (`bootstrap.*.map`) are available for use with certain browsers' developer tools.
 Bundled JS files (`bootstrap.bundle.js` and minified `bootstrap.bundle.min.js`) include [Popper](https://popper.js.org/).

 ## CSS files

-Bootstrap includes a handful of options for including some or all of our compiled CSS.
+Snowdrop includes a handful of options for including some or all of our compiled CSS.

 <table class="table">
   <thead>